 Assigning projects to a destination

-- Navigate to Settings > Projects and select a project
+After your destination is verified and active:- Navigate to Settings > Projects and select a project

 - In the Exports section, click Add Destination